 TFS 2015: Phases, and fork and join deployments, are not available in TFS 2015.

-The names of releases for a release definition are, by default, sequentially numbered.
+The names of releases for a release pipeline are, by default, sequentially numbered.
 The first release is named Release-1, the next release is Release-2, and so on.
 You can change this naming scheme by editing the release name format mask.
-In the Options tab of a release definition, edit the Release name format property.
+In the Options tab of a release pipeline, edit the Release name format property.